FACE TO FACE BRIDGE IS BACK AT THE CLUB! |

 Formed in 1983, the GBC has a proud history.
 Over the years, many celebrated Scottish internationalists have all played at our club.

 For more than 50 years, we have continued to promote all that's good about bridge, encouraging high standards of play and fierce but friendly rivalry in the battle of the cards.
-The Glasgow club's facilities include all the usual modern aids – Bridgemates, TV screens and a dedicated email system to announce members' results from club competitions.
-Hot drinks and snacks are also available.
+The Glasgow club's facilities include all the usual modern aids – Bridgemates, TV screens and our results are published on our website.
+Coffee/tea and biscuits are included in the table money.

 Come and join us!
 Email The Secretary for more information.